raeef96/Devops_tutorial/executable-tutorial/npm-security/step4/text.md

 You will be prompted to log in to Snyk.
 If you don't have an account yet, create one for free at https://app.snyk.io.
 You can skip this part if you do not want to create an account.

 Your Auth Token can be found here: [Snyk Auth Token](https://app.snyk.io/account).
 Alternatively, if you prefer not to create an account, you can use the following Auth Token: `4e7ffd73-8827-48f9-80ec-d2d430371650`.
-Note: without creating an account, you won't be able to access the full dashboard view; however, pictures of the dashboard will be provided for reference.
+Note: Without creating an account, you won't be able to access the full dashboard view; however, pictures of the dashboard will be provided for reference.

 <img src="../assets/authtoken.png" height="200"> You can find the Auth Token on the [Snyk Auth Token](https://app.snyk.io/account) page.